binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 The main Duckyscript Encoder which is a Java application that converts the ducky script files into hex code, so you can load them on your micro SD card, insert the card into the ducky and social engineer your ducky into your targets computer, can be downloaded from the hak5darren github accounts USB-Rubber-Ducky repository [Downloads page](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Downloads) on the wiki.

 The source code for the encoder and firmware are in the same repository although the official encoder only supports US keyboards.
-If you need additional keyboard support use the duckencoder from the midnitesnake github accounts usb-rubber-ducky repository [Downloads page](https://github.com/midnitesnake/usb-rubber-ducky/wiki/Downloads) on the wiki.
+If you need additional keyboard support you are going to have to use the encoder.jar from the midnitesnake github accounts usb-rubber-ducky repository [Encoder folder](https://github.com/midnitesnake/USB-Rubber-Ducky/tree/master/Encoder).

 If and when you need to re-flash ducky, you can find the directions in the same wiki under the [Flashing-ducky](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Flashing-ducky) page